Pamir-AI/distiller-cm5-sdk/src/distiller_cm5_sdk/hardware/sam/README.md

 - 🎯 LED discovery and initialization
 - 🎨 RGB color control (primary and secondary colors)
 - 💡 Brightness control (multiple levels)
-- 🔸 Multi-LED static control (different colors on each LED)
+- 🔸 Multi-LED control (different colors and modes on each LED)
 - 🎯 Convenience methods and bulk operations
-- 🧪 Error handling and validation (including disabled features)
+- 🧪 Error handling and validation
 - 🔐 Sudo mode management

-⚠️ **Note: Animation modes and triggers have been disabled - only static control is demonstrated.**
+- ✨ Animation modes (blink, fade, rainbow)
+- 🎭 LED triggers (heartbeat-rgb, breathing-rgb, rainbow-rgb)

 The demo waits for you to press Enter between each section, so you can see each feature in action.